mohanjeetsingh/mBlox/README.md

 # mBlox

-mBlox is a lightweight JavaScript library that enables dynamic, Elementor/Gutentor-like content blocks for **Blogger**.
-It fetches posts or comments from any Blogger/BlogSpot blog and displays them in a variety of customizable layouts.
+mBlox is a lightweight, dependency-free JavaScript library that enables dynamic, Elementor/Gutentor-like content blocks.
+It can fetch and display content from various sources like **Blogger**, **WordPress**, and any **RSS feed** (including YouTube) in a variety of customizable layouts.

-While originally intended for Blogger, it can be deployed on **any website** to display content from a Blogger feed.
+It can be deployed on **any website** to display content from any supported feed type.

 ## Features